OKR meaning – Objective Key Result A Summary For Leaders

 Who created OKR?

 OKR history is long and can be traced back to 1954, when Peter Drucker invented MBO or Management by Objectives.
-In 1968 Andy Grove co-founded Intel and while CEO at Intel he developed MBO into the model of OKR which we use today.
+In 1968 Andy Grove co-founded Intel and while CEO at Intel he developed MBO into the model of OKR that we use today.
 In 1974 John Doerr joined Intel and learned OKR during his time there.

 How many Objectives and key results should you have?